A Sermon on Acts 3:19Read more

-Peter addresses the crowds in Jerusalem in Acts 3 with the very same drive that all sermons should have: repent!
-Dr. Martyn Lloyd-Jones addresses Peter’s words in this passage not from a theoretical standpoint, but as a practical step that should occur at the end of every message that is shared about the Gospel.
-The Doctor describes repentance as a ‘thinking again’ on what one may think they know to be true.
-At the heart of every man is wickedness and prejudiced thinking, yet the inerrant Word of God calls each and every listener to think again about who God is and who man is in relation to God!
+Peter addresses the Jerusalem crowds in Acts 3 with the very same call that all sermons should have: repent.
+In this sermon on Acts 3:19 titled “Repentance,” Dr. Martyn Lloyd-Jones addresses Peter’s words in this passage not from a theoretical standpoint, but as a practical step that should occur at the end of every message that is shared about the gospel.
+Dr. Lloyd-Jones describes repentance as a “thinking again” on what one may think they know to be true.
+At the heart of humanity is wickedness and prejudiced thinking, yet the inerrant word of God calls each and every listener to think again about who God is and who they are in relation to God.
 One’s own intellect drives one’s emotions and by extension, their actions.
-Because of the worldly intellect within man, repentance requires man to think again about what man is convinced in his intellect he knows.
-In order for a man to truly change his ways and turn away from sin, he must allow for the possibility that his intellect may be wrong and look to the Bible for his knowledge to change, to change his attitude from one of pride to one of humble submission to God, and to turn away from his own flesh and the world.
+Because of the worldly intellect, repentance requires all to think again about what they are convinced in their intellect that they already know.
+In order for one to truly change their ways and turn away from sin, they must allow for the possibility that their intellect may be wrong and look to the Bible for knowledge to change from pride to humble submission to God, and to turn away from flesh and the world.
 This is true repentance.

 About Dr. Martyn Lloyd-Jones